Harshvardhan1113/capstone-ml/README.md

      ```

 2. **Model Training**
-   - ARIMA model is trained on historical emission data.
+   - LSTM model is trained on historical emission data.
    - Model is saved as `.h5` for reuse.

 3. **Forecasting & Compliance**